42-AI/bootcamp_python/day04/day04.md

 # Day04 - Pandas

-Today you will learn how to use the Python library that will allow you to manipulate dataframes.
+Today you will learn how to use a Python library that will allow you to manipulate dataframes.

 ## Notions of the day